 The "Duplex" category is used for land upon which a dwelling exists designed for the occupancy of two families, usually sharing a common wall.
 Properties in this category are usually zoned as residential.

-Parcels reported in this category include: Duplex

-Duplex - Under Construction
+Parcels reported in this category include: Duplex Duplex - Under Construction and are sometimes grandfathered or allowed as a non-conforming existing use in zoning codes.

 31 - Two Single Family Units